Albert L. Jordan's Profile

-His work ranges from private business personnel disputes and election campaign finance to real estate and environmental litigation.
+His past work ranges from private business personnel disputes and election campaign finance to real estate and environmental litigation.
 He has been attorney for each of the last three governors of Alabama, while they were in office.
-The work also includes service as counsel to the Finance Director and the Comptroller of Alabama in litigation over State policies barring government payroll deductions for political activity.
-He has litigated over the land transactions supplying incentives to auto maker Hyundai in connection with its decision to locate its first North American assembly plant in Montgomery.
+Most recently, he has been counsel of record for the Alabama Republican Party in U.S. Supreme Court amicus filings related to new State Congressional districts.
+He is also currently a Special Deputy Attorney General.
+That work has included service as counsel to the Finance Director and the Comptroller of Alabama in litigation over State policies barring government payroll deductions for political activity.
+He also has litigated over the land transactions supplying incentives to auto maker Hyundai in connection with its decision to locate its first North American assembly plant in Montgomery.
 He has successfully represented members of the Alabama Educational Television Commission in a dispute over the State Open Meetings Act filed by the Commission’s former executive director.

 - U.S. Supreme Court, 1989